 Follow Tunnel Road out of downtown Asheville and you’ll end up in East Asheville.
 Haw Creek and Oakely are out that way.
 They’re slightly older communities that are a bit more spread out.
 Kenilworth is also considered East Asheville and draws a younger crowd, many of whom have families.
 Living in East Asheville puts you in a great position for jumping on the Blue Ridge Parkway as well as easy access to many of the same chains that you can find in south Asheville.

-Potential downside: Tunnel Road traffic to get in and out of Asheville.
+Potential downside: Tunnel Road traffic to get in and out of Asheville can be annoying.

 North Asheville encompasses Lakeview Park, Albermarle Park, Kimberly, Beaver Dam and Grove Park.
 If we had to choose one we’d probably pick the Lakeview Park neighborhood because of Beaver Lake.
 There’s a nice walking path around it and the homes in the neighborhood are nice and well cared for you.
 Outside of Lakeview Park, there’s a mixture in north Asheville as far as housing goes: everything from million dollar homes to smaller, starter homes.
 You’ve also got close proximity to UNC-Asheville which is great if you’re a student and want to cut down on your commute.